- Chapter 5 - Laws of Uncleanness, Trespassing and the unfaithful

 unclean - "lepers" (the Hebrew word used describes various

-skin diseases) and those defiled by contact with the dead.
+skin diseases) and those defiled by contact with the dead. - Restitution: When someone was robbed or wronged,

 they were to confess their sin, make full restitution plus add a